Electro-Optics

 EOP 501.
 Fundamentals of Optical Design.
 3 Hours

-Foundation of geometrical optics, Gaussian optics, paraxial raytracing, aperture stops and pupils, first-order optical design of basic optical instruments, optical materials, chromatic aberrations, third-order monochromatic aberrations, introduction to computer-based ray tracing, optical design of elementary optical components.
+Foundation of geometrical optics, ABCD matrices, paraxial raytracing, aperture stops and pupils, first-order analysis of basic optical instruments, aberrations, introduction to computer-based optical design, design of elementary optical components.

-Prerequisites: ECE 332 or equivalent, or admission into the EOP department, or permission of the instructor/department chair.
+Prerequisites: Admission into the EOP department, or permission of the department chair.

 EOP 503.
 Optical Information Processing.
 3 Hours

-2D linear systems and Fourier transforms; analysis of diffraction using transfer function, impulse response and transport of intensity; optical elements for imaging and Fourier transformation; transfer functions of coherent and incoherent systems, design of complex spatial filters and holograms; optical information processing; 3D imaging.
+2D linear systems and Fourier transforms; analysis of diffraction using transfer function, impulse response and transport of intensity; Gaussian beams and transformation; optical elements for imaging and Fourier transformation; transfer functions of coherent and incoherent systems; design and applications of complex spatial filters for optical information processing; holography and applications.

-Prerequisites: ECE 333 or equivalent, or admission into the EOP department, or permission of the instructor/department chair.
+Prerequisites: Admission into the EOP department, or permission of the department chair.

 EOP 504.
 Guided-Wave Optics.
 3 Hours

-Prerequisites: ECE 333 or equivalent, or admission into the EOP department, or permission of the instructor/department chair.
+Prerequisites: Admission into the EOP department, or permission of the department chair.

 EOP 505.
 Introduction to Lasers.
 3 Hours

-Prerequisites: ECE 333 or equivalent, or admission into the EOP department, or permission of the instructor/department chair.
+Prerequisites: Admission into the EOP department, or permission of the department chair.

 EOP 506.
 Photonic Devices & Systems.
 3 Hours

-Solid state theory of optoelectronic devices; semiconductor photoemitters: LEDs, optical amplifiers and semiconductor lasers; photodetectors: PIN, APD, photocells, PMT, detection and noise; solar cells; cameras and displays; electro-optic and magneto-optic devices; integration and application of electro-optical components in systems of various types.
+Solid state theory of optoelectronic devices; semiconductor photoemitters: LEDs, optical amplifiers and semiconductor lasers; photodetectors: PIN, APD, photocells, PMT, detection and noise; solar cells; cameras; crystal optics; electro-optic and acousto-optic devices, and design of optical systems.

-Prerequisites: ECE 304 or equivalent, or admission into the EOP department, or permission of the instructor/department chair.
+Prerequisites: Admission into the EOP department, or permission of the department chair.

 EOP 595.
 Special Problems.
 1-6 Hours